ksambaiah/Internship/devops/README.md

 - Training recruits
 - Acquire  hardware
 - Backup

-When I see people talking DevOps in current situation does it mean
+When I see now a days talking DevOps does it mean

 - Python
 - Cloud
 - CI/CD